topxeq/gox/README.md

 Golang is not required to be installed.
 Gox is only in one executable file, green and fast.

+And thanks to [Giu](https://github.com/AllenDang/giu), which enable Gox to provide a modern GUI programming ability, and it's cross-platform, native, no dependencies and convenient.

 ## Installation

 Download the latest Gox executable file from [here](https://github.com/topxeq/gox/releases).
 Then put it into a directory in the system path.
 If you download the zip file, extract it first.